- Stephen Frears

 - Release Date

 The pouty and flamboyant Chéri goes along with the marriage, though Léa refuses to be a mistress for his married life.
-Apart they seem tortured, Léa finally realizing her age is a weakness, and Chéri, though faithful to his new wife, bored and certainly not in love.
-The screenplay by Christopher Hamton (Atonement) dawdles here and there, keeping us yearning for those moments when Bates and Pfeiffer verbally spar, or when Léa and Chéri engage in their at times absurd romance.
-The last act of the film meanders the most, as Chéri breaks in his new wife and Léa deludes herself with a young male concession.
+Apart, they seem tortured: Léa finally realizes her age is a weakness, and Chéri, though faithful to his new wife, is bored and certainly not in love.
+The screenplay by Christopher Hampton (Atonement) dawdles here and there, keeping us yearning for those moments when Bates and Pfeiffer verbally spar, or when Léa and Chéri engage in their at times absurd romance.
+The last act of the film meanders the most, as Chéri breaks in his new wife, and Léa deludes herself with a young male concession.
 Even at well under two hours, the sequence of events might be tighter and more focused on Léa and Chéri and Madame Peloux, since those are the only characters worth exploring.

 Frears, however, makes Pfeiffer his brilliant centerpiece, and her performance is something to admire.
-Consider Pfeiffer’s last several roles, because in each her characters look upon themselves and dwell on age.
+Consider Pfeiffer’s last several roles because in each, her characters reflect and dwell on age.
 If she’s the evil witch Lamia from Stardust, she’s willing to curse or kill anyone to retain her failed youth and dwindling beauty.
 If she’s Rosie in I Could Never Be Your Woman, she finds that love and attraction transcend age, and she realizes that is liberating.
 In Chéri, the sad outcome of the story moves from fateful romance to timeworn tragedy, and Pfeiffer never fails to commit to her role and all the pains therein.
-It’s an exceptional performance, and along with the ever-relevant themes about age and beauty, worth seeing the film for.
+It’s an exceptional performance, and along with the ever-relevant themes about age and beauty, it makes the film worth seeing.